1970's TV Live-Action Superheroes

 Actor Reb Brown donned the superhero suit and portrayed Captain America (aka Steve Rogers) in two television movies that aired on CBS television.

 The first movie, airing on January 9, 1979 was titled simply Captain America.
-Rogers father, a former Marine who had worked as a government agent during the 1940s, was given the nickname of Captain American by those who knew him because of his patriotic attitude.
+Rogers father, a former Marine who had worked as a government agent during the 1940s, was given the nickname of Captain America by those who knew him because of his patriotic attitude.
 He eventually died in the line of duty.

-Now, fast forward into 1979 and audiences see his son, Steve, earning his living as an artist and roaming the country side in his conversion van.
+Now, fast forward into 1979 and audiences see his son, Steve, earning his living as an artist roaming the country side in his conversion van.
 Life is simple for Steve, until he is involved in an accident (which might not have been an accident adding to the plot of the movie) that almost claimed his life.
 He was saved from certain death by Dr. Simon Mills (Len Birman), a research scientist who had been a friend of his late father.
 Mills injected Steve with an experimental chemical steroid which altered his body chemistry giving him enhanced strength and agile reflexes.
 Steve decided to go after those responsible for his accident using a disguise based on a nick name given to his father by his colleagues, and thus superhero Captain America was born.

 - Also stars: Heather Menzies, Steve Forrest, and Lance LeGault.